ilumin/ilumin.github.io/_pages/index.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm a Bangkok-based Software Engineer with a passion for problem-solving.
+I'm a Bangkok-based software engineer who enjoys problem solving.

-I craft clean and efficient software solution.
-I love driving into a good book, whether it's a captivating historical account or a thought-provoking short novel.
+I create clean, efficient software solutions.
+I enjoy getting into a good book, whether it's a fascinating historical account or a thought-provoking short novel.

-Beyond the technical aspects of software development, I'm fascinated by the art of turning requirements and business flows into elegant solutions.
-I find immense satisfaction in analyzing problems, understanding their core, and then crafting clear and effective software responses.
+Aside from the technical parts of software development, I'm fascinated by the process of transforming requirements and business activities into elegant solutions.
+I get a lot of satisfaction from examining problems, understanding their underlying causes, and then developing clear and effective software solutions.